Frequently Asked Questions

 b.
 What are the benefits of joining the VSN?

 Participation in the VSN may raise your website’s profile and enhance its credibility.
-Once you have successfully completed the evaluation process, your website will be added to the roster of more than 30 VSN members worldwide that provide reliable information on vaccine safety.
+Once you have successfully completed the evaluation process, your website will be added to the roster of VSN members worldwide that provide reliable information on vaccine safety.
 Some VSN members place a notice on their site indicating that they have been evaluated by WHO and found to meet the criteria for good information practices with regard to content, credibility, accessibility and design.
 Many VSN sites link to those of other members, thus driving more user traffic and increase browsers’ ranking.

 c.
 May I use the WHO logo on our VSN approved website?